Search Menu

 There are many situations where a retractable leash is inappropriate.
 These are the situations where you should opt for a standard six-foot leash:

 • When you need to keep your dog at your side.
-The pet store or your vet’s office are not the place to allow your dog to wander.
+The pet store or your vet’s office aren’t the place to allow your dog to wander.

 • When there are crowds of people.
 Your dog can inadvertently wrap the leash around somebody’s legs causing injury.

 • When there are lots of other dogs.
-If two dogs interact, either in play or aggression, they can get tangled in the leash faster than you can react.
+If two dogs interact, they can get tangled in the leash faster than you can react.

-• When you are walking along the sidewalk.
+• When you’re walking along the sidewalk.
 Your dog can easily tangle the leash around tree trunks or fire hydrants.
 It’s also too difficult to control your dog when pedestrians approach.
 Remember, not everybody is comfortable around dogs, so your dog shouldn’t be free to approach without permission.

 https://www.akc.org/wp-admin/admin-ajax.php